spotlightpa/poor-richard/content/about/coronavirus-dashboard-faq.md

 +++
 <a href="/news/2020/03/pa-coronavirus-updates-cases-map-live-tracker/">The Tracking the Spread dashboard</a> is a joint project of Spotlight PA and The Philadelphia Inquirer to monitor and visualize the outbreak of COVID-19 in Pennsylvania and the surrounding region.
 If you’re a researcher, journalist, or just a curious reader, you might have questions about the data we’re using or how we’re presenting it.
 This article is for you.

 Below, you’ll find information about our sourcing and methodology.
-If you have a question that you don’t feel has been answered or you have other feedback on how we could improve the dashboard, don’t hesitate to email either Dan Simmons-Ritchie at <a href="mailto:dsimmons-ritchie@spotlightpa.org">dsimmons-ritchie@spotlightpa.org</a> or Garland Potts at
+Please refer to the bottom of this article for information about how the dashboard has changed over time.
+If you have a question that you don’t feel has been answered or you have other feedback on how we could improve the dashboard, don’t hesitate to email Carl Johnson at <a href="mailto:[cjohnson@spotlightpa.org](mailto:cjohnson@spotlightpa.org)">[cjohnson@spotlightpa.org](mailto:cjohnson@spotlightpa.org)</a>.
-<a href="mailto:gpotts@inquirer.com">gpotts@inquirer.com</a>

 ### Why provide a dashboard?